Intergenerational Education Mobility Lab

 This webpage contains all of the information and links that you will need to complete the computer lab portion of the assignment.
-The first step is to download the General Social Survey Cumulative Data Set, 1972 - 2014.
-The file will be downloaded as a zip file that contains the SPSS data set ("GSS7214_R4.sav") and a set of release notes in PDF.
+The first step is to download the General Social Survey Cumulative Data Set, 1972 - 2016.
+The file will be downloaded as a zip file that contains the SPSS data set ("GSS7216_R1b.sav") and a set of release notes in PDF.
 Once you have downloaded the data set the next step is to download the SPSS syntax file that I have prepared for you.
 The syntax file contains a set of commands that will instruct SPSS to perform a variety of tasks such as variable re-coding, descriptive statistics, and simple bi-variate analyses.
 In addition to these commands, the syntax file also contains notes that explain each technical step of the lab.
-As you work with the GSS data set you may find it helpful to refer to the user's guide and/or the cumulative codebook.
+As you work with the GSS data set you may find it helpful to refer to the documentation provided through the GSS website.

 1. In the first section of the lab you will explore bi-variate correlations between respondents' education attainment and the attainment of their parents.
 In this section education attainment is measured as the number of completed years of formal education.
 Before you produce any results, write down the general trends you expect to find in the following correlations across time.
 Make sure your hypotheses are theoretically informed!

 - respondent's education by father's education